cepthomas/SublimeBagOfTricks/README.md

 ## Render To Html
 - Simple render to html with styles, primarily for printing.
 - Line wrap with optional line numbers.
 - Version to render markdown file to html using [Markdeep](https://casual-effects.com/markdeep/).
-Note that relative links are probably broken.
+- Note that relative links (like graphics) are currently broken.
+If it's important, you can manually copy them to the temp directory.

 | Command                  | Description |
 |:--------                 |:-------     |